krahets/hello-algo/en/docs/chapter_graph/graph.md

 ![Relationships among linked lists, trees, and graphs](graph.assets/linkedlist_tree_graph.png)

-## Common types and terminology of graphs
+## Common Types and Terminology of Graphs

 Graphs can be divided into <u>undirected graphs</u> and <u>directed graphs</u> based on whether edges have direction, as shown in the figure below.